RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/cipher-negotiation.rst

 is used to encrypt data packets.
 This section describes the mechanism in more detail and the different backwards compatibility mechanism with older server and clients.

-OpenVPN 2.5 and higher behaviour
+OpenVPN 2.5 and later behaviour
 --------------------------------
 When both client and server are at least running OpenVPN 2.5, that the order of the ciphers of the server's ``--data-ciphers`` is used to pick the the data cipher.